olist/work-at-olist-data/README.md

 ---
 ### 4. Data Engineer
 Your job is to build our pipes of data.
 You breath ETL.
 Complement the dataset with some external data or create a crawler to aquire information from third party websites or APIs.
 Do tons of feature engineering.
 Set-up a relational database (or a NoSQL) and input the treated data there.
 Create some complex SQLs to extract and transform data.
-Show us that you are fluent at SQL and Pandas, kwon your way around Python Scripting and that you are able to do complex and meaningful work with data.
+Show us that you are fluent at SQL and Pandas, have knowledge of Python Scripting and that you are able to do complex and meaningful work with data.